vesofton/Software-Ontwikkeling/README.md

 Before building and running the software, this repository should be setup with GIT and Shippable.

-In order to flash and run this project locally, the following options can be used:
+In order to flash and run this project with Atollic, the following options should be used:
 * Option 1, Debug:

 Use the Debug button within Atollic to flash and debug the project on the ARM